1. IDs in HTML and CSS

 An ID is a unique identifier for a single HTML element.

-It is defined using the id
+It is defined using the id attribute

 <div id="header">This is the header</div>